wirshingh/spades-hydra-loop/README.md

 3. SAMPLEDIR_BASE="path to base project directory"

-   After the '=' paste the full path to the base project directory, the directory that contains the job file.
+   After the '=' paste the full path to the base project directory.
+This is where the results will go.

 After adding the required items save the job file as 'spades_loop.job' and run it on hydra (qsub spades_loop.job).